 Some worksites have multiple levels or floors.
 Employees who are physically able are encouraged to use the stairwells when moving between floors.
 If an employee must use the elevator, agencies should predetermine how many passengers can ride at one time.
-If signs are not already posted, signs are available for printing on the DHR COVID-19 website: https://dhr.idaho.gov/covid-19-workforce-guidance/.
+If signs are not already posted, signs are available for printing on the DHR Health Matter's website.